01Objectives

 Every quarter, the same debate resurfaced.

+We redirected the discussion toward economics and customer outcomes.
 Instead of arguing about identity, we asked what agents cared about most in their daily professional lives.
-The answer was consistent.
-They wanted to grow their gross commission income, especially as industry pressure on commissions intensified.
+The answer was consistent: they wanted to grow their gross commission income, especially as industry pressure on commissions intensified.

 This became the organizing principle.

-The North Star principle:
+The North Star principle

-If an initiative helped agents close more transactions or operate more effectively in the selling process, it deserved priority.
-If it did not, it moved down the list.
+- If an initiative helped agents close more transactions or operate more effectively in the selling process, it deserved priority.

+By introducing a single external measure, internal preferences lost authority.
 Leadership aligned around strengthening digital capabilities and experiences that could influence income in a direct and repeatable way.

 The North Star began influencing decisions almost immediately.